zulip/zulip/docs/production/upgrade.md

    /home/zulip/deployments/current/manage.py backup --output=/home/zulip/release-upgrade.backup.tar.gz
    ```

-3. Switch to the root user and upgrade the operating system using the
+3. Switch to the root user and upgrade the operating system, following
-   OS's standard tooling.
-E.g., for Ubuntu, this means running
-   `do-release-upgrade` and following the prompts until it completes
+   the prompts until it completes successfully:
-   successfully:

    ```bash
    sudo -i # Or otherwise get a root shell